lanl/LaGriT/docs/pages/docs/commands/cmo/cmo_setatt.md

 ## EXAMPLES

 ```
-cmo/setatt/mo/itp1/1,0,0/0
+cmo/setatt/mo/imt/1,0,0/1
+cmo/setatt/mo/itp/1,0,0/0
 ```
-Will set all values of node attribute itp1 to 0
+Will set all values of node attribute imt to 1 and itp1 to 0, this is often done to set defaults  before using **connect**.

 ```
 cmo/setatt/ 3dmesh /itetclr /eltset,get,blue/ 3